PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

 3. SkilletBuilder Tools
 4. Text Editor/IDE

+In this section of the tutorial we will set up everything you need to successfully complete the tutorial.

 NGFW
 ~~~~

-  This is the device to be configured.
+  This is the device that we will be working with and configuring during the tutorial.

   ..
 NOTE::
     Some skillet configuration elements may be version specific and require unique skillets per software release.